- USA 1994 was Bolivia’s first World Cup in 44 years

-- Tahuichi Academy Aguilera played pivotal role, was nominated for Nobel Peace Prize six times
+- The academy was nominated for the Nobel Peace Prize – six times!

 Bolivia seemed to come out of nowhere in 1994 when they reached their first FIFA World Cup™ in 44 years.
-“But it didn’t happen overnight,” said former striker Jaime Moreno, a key member of the South American nation’s golden generation that also did a turn on the word stage at the 1999 FIFA Confederations Cup.
+“But it didn’t happen overnight,” said former striker Jaime Moreno, a key member of the South American nation’s golden generation that also did a turn on the world stage at the FIFA Confederations Cup Mexico 1999.
 “That team, and what we did, was something like 15 years in the making.”

 “Those years, and Tahuichi in general, meant everything to me and everyone involved in Bolivian football,” said Moreno, who went on to be capped 75 times for Los Altiplanicos.
 “Everything we achieved was learned there.”